-Photo by Frank MagallanesFamily Erythrinidae
+Photo by Frank MagallanesWELCOME TO OPEFE ARCHIVES

 The species is similar to the American Bowfin, Amia calva.
 The fish is a voracious predator and when things are not to its liking it simply moves out of the water into a better feeding area.
 If you decide to own a Trahira, be sure you have a tight fitting lid with no opening.
 These fish are fantastic escape artists.